Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Idle Claw-Rock"				"0"

+		// The Super Tank can throw these special infected.
+		// Combine numbers in any order for different results.
+		// Repeat the same number to increase its chance of being chosen.
+		// Character limit: 14
+		// 1: Smoker
+		// 2: Boomer
+		// 3: Hunter
+		// 4: Spitter (Switches to Boomer in L4D1.)
+		// 5: Jockey (Switches to Hunter in L4D1.)
+		// 6: Charger (Switches to Smoker in L4D1.)
+		// 7: Tank
+		"Infected Options"				"1234567"

 		// The Super Tank can throw special infected.
 		// 0: OFF
 		// 1: ON